 The biggest hint to determining what key the music is being played in is the first and/or last chord of the progression you’re soloing over.

-If these are the same, you can safely assume that chord is the same as the key.
-If not it may be a bit harder.
-This lesson shows you in more detail how to determine what key you are playing in.
+If these are the same, you can safely assume that the chord is the same as the key.
+If not, it may be a bit harder.
+This lesson shows you in more detail how to determine what key you are playing.

 The chord progression we’re going to use as an example to work on in this lesson is made of only two chords: C and F.

-For the purposes of this lesson we’re going to be using the scale of C major.
+For this lesson, we’re going to be using the scale of C major.

 Step 2: Decide on a scale pattern

-In order to keep things simple it’s good to start soloing over chords using one position of the scale, rather than play all over the guitar fretboard.
+In order to keep things simple it’s good to start soloing over chords using one position of the scale, rather than playing all over the guitar fretboard.